-OTHB9420 Biblical Intertextuality (4 hours) Ray, England
+OTHB9420 Biblical Intertextuality (4 hours)

-The seminar entitled Biblical Intertextuality is a directed doctoral-level research seminar investigating textual relationships between the Old and New Testaments.
+This seminar is a directed doctoral-level research seminar investigating textual relationships between the Old and New Testaments.
 Specifically, the seminar focuses on the New Testament authors' use of quotations, allusions, and echoes from the Old Testament.
 Also can be taken as NTGK9420.